 After all these years I can join the loving human race

 I exceed all expectations and now I set the pace.

 A portal of healing opened up inside of me and despite all appearances to the contrary I started writing poems about healing, wholeness, dancing in the rain and...running.
 That first poem foreshadowed my 2009 Boston Marathon run.

-I kept on writing poetry all throughout my healing journey until I met Jeffrey Spratt,MT, pioneer of the Spratt Method of Muscular Therapy.
+I kept on writing poetry all throughout my healing journey until I met Dr. Ryan J. Means, a healer chiropractor and now dear friend.
 In my poems I was imagining a wonderful healer that I could partner with to go the distance and heal the effects from paralytic polio and violence.
 All the while I was working with different body workers but I was not getting traction on my healing journey.
-In fact, they were compounding the trauma.
-Each person I worked with led me right to the massage therapy table of Jeffrey and it was all part of my soul work.
+In fact, they were compounding he trauma.
+Each person I worked with led me right to Dr. Ryan.
 My poetry prayers were answered and my heart and soul did not need to cry out the Universe through poetry any longer.

 Each strike struck a chord of fear

 waiting for the day